apache/uima-build/uima-eclipse-update-site-slicing/readme.txt

 How to run
 ----------

-1) update the subsiteSlicing.xml to specify the slicing details - names of the features, expressed as installable unit names - you need to format these like the example there ending in .feature.group.
+1) update the subsiteSlicing.xml to specify the slicing details
+  - names of the features,
+      expressed as installable unit names - you need to format these like the example there ending in .feature.group.
+    -- without version numbers - this means select the most recent -- with version numbers - this means select those version(s)
+  - names of the categories with the version number specified

 2) mvn test -Dsubsite=xxxxx  -Papache-release
   - change property subsite to "uimaj", "ruta", "uimaj-v3-pre-production", etc.